zanata/zanata.github.io/_posts/2013-10-09-zanata-version-3.md

 Very soon, [translate.zanata.org](http://translate.zanata.org) will be upgraded to version 3.
 Zanata version 3 adds some major features and improvements over the currently deployed version 2.2.2.

-Here is a previw of what is on the way in the new version:
+Here is a preview of what is on the way in the new version:

 ### Updated Style